 Firearms and other weapons are prohibited on all campuses.
-The ban applies to rifles; shotguns; handguns; paint guns; BB and pellet pistols and rifles which use spring, gas or air propulsion; sling shots; whips; hunting knives; knives with blades longer than 2.5 inches; and bows and arrows and other weapons.
+The ban applies to rifles, shotguns, handguns, paint guns, BB and pellet pistols, rifles which use spring, gas or air propulsion, sling shots, whips, hunting knives, knives with blades longer than 2.5 inches, bows and arrows, and other weapons.

-Residence hall residents may register and store weapons, recognized by the Department as hunting weapons, at the Department during hunting season.
+Residence hall residents may register to store their weapons, recognized by the Department as hunting weapons.
+To register a weapon for storage at the Department, you may call (231) 591-5000.